Sustainable, Healthy Learning Environments in Rural and Tribal Schools in Montana

 - Understanding the importance of maintaining a home free of commercial tobacco and marijuana smoke, and aerosol from electronic smoking devices

 The Asthma-Friendly Schools Initiative provides a framework and tools that communities and schools can use to work together on a comprehensive approach to asthma.
 Learn more!

-The Four Steps for Creating an Asthma-Friendly School Training is a series of short interactive modules designed to help schools and school districts create a safe and healthy learning environment for students with asthma.
-These modules will teach participants to:
+The Four Steps for Creating an Asthma-Friendly School Training – is a series of short interactive modules designed to help schools and school districts create a safe and healthy learning environment for students with asthma.
+Participation is free.
+Start your training now!

 More Resources from the American Lung Association

 Find out how smoking and other tobacco products affect your health, what’s in a commercial cigarette, how commercial tobacco

 - Tobacco Basics